Reneechang17/GoVault/README.md

 ## 1. Project Description:

-This project implements a decentralized, peer-to-peer (P2P) distributed file storage system.
+This project implements a **decentralized, peer-to-peer (P2P) distributed file storage system**.
 It is designed to allow nodes to communicate directly with each other, enabling secure file storage, retrieval, versioning, and encryption.
 The system uses a P2P architecture, ensuring scalability and fault tolerance by distributing the data across multiple nodes.

 ## 2. Key Features: